Nov. 6, 2011

 Lesson one: Before you leave camp, check to ensure you have your license, bullets, rifle and all the things you need for the day.
 If the hunter had harvested an animal, he had no carcass tag to validate at the site of the harvest.
 Rather than walk the five miles back to camp to get it and return to the site of the harvest to validate it (10 miles round trip) he may have decided to dress the animal and pack it back to camp.
 Now there are two illegal actions, hunting without a license and failure to validate the carcass tag at the site of the harvest.

-Lesson two: Sign your license when you purchase it.
-It is a requirement by law for you to certify the information on the license is correct before you begin to hunt.
-Before you sign it, verify the information on it.
+Lesson two: It is a requirement by law for you to certify the information on the license is correct before you begin to hunt.
 Not just your name and address but the season dates, game management unit, your hunter education information and the species/gender of the animal you think you have bought a license to hunt.

 Far too often, hunters purchase a license and fail to check it, only to discover, during the hunt, that the clerk at the store entered the wrong game management unit or wrong season dates.
 It is your responsibility as the hunter to verify the information.
 The store clerk is not hunting.
 Sign the license when you buy it to verify the information is correct.
 Sign the carcass tag, date it and mark the harvest information at the site of the harvest.